-This workshop is designed to provide a forum in which you, as a practicing professional, can work together with others to build your skills.
+This workshop is designed to provide a forum in which you, as a practicing professional, can work together with others to build your [name skills here] skills.
 We've designed many of the learning activities to be hands-on and collaborative.

-Your participation in all discussion forums and/or engagement activities are important to your professional growth and to the learning of the other participants.
+Your participation in all discussion forums is important to your professional growth and to the learning of the other participants.
 Participation in discussion is defined as: